 We have 20 LGBTQI Employee Resource Groups in 14 countries.
-Our most recent global LGBTQI Pride event saw more than 3,000 participants join from 67 countries across our organization.

 We recognize that senior champions play a crucial role in setting an example for culture, behaviors and inclusion at Novartis.
 That is why we have established a senior leadership team who are active allies and advocate for LGBTQI equality globally.